mwiens91/sm64-route-optimizer/README.md

 foolproof: for example, you could have an alternative route containing exactly 50 non-upper level stars, with one of the stars being the sixth Jolly Roger Bay star "Through the Jet Stream".
-This still requires you to leave the basement before capturing MIPS and does not solve the issue.
+This still requires you to leave the basement before capturing MIPS (because you need the metal cap for that star) and does not solve the issue.
 In such cases, you'd need to adjust the limit further—for example, to 18 upper-level stars.